xapian/xapian-gsoc-proposal/proposal.rst

 **What other relevant prior experience do you have (courses taken at college, hobbies, holiday jobs, etc)?**

 I have worked on a web development project in the previous summer which consisted of making a web application to automate the messing facility on the campus by eliminating the use of tokens and registers using HTML, CSS, JavaScript, PHP, MySQL to build the web-app and hosted it on Microsoft Azure.
 We used SendGrid API for e-mail verification and OTP, hashing to securely store passwords.
 I have C and C++ programming experience from the introductory programming course and BASH and Haskell programming experience from the Computing Laboratory course.
 I have worked on some small projects and assignments and I also have written many programs in C, C++ as a part of my coursework and as my hobby.
-I have participated in competitive programming and
+I have participated in various programming competitions.

 **What development platforms, tools and methods do you prefer to use?**